Articles

 Hamiltonian Mechanics

-In this fourth arc, we then talk about Hamiltonian Mechanics.
+In this seventh arc, we introduce Hamiltonian Mechanics.
 Usually, Hamiltonian Mechanics is treated like a necessary evil to get to the Schrödinger Equation and only the bare minimum is covered.
 To remedy this problem, we'll cover Hamiltonian Mechanics in far more depth.
 We won't be wasting your time, though, as every concept introduced in this arc will show up somewhere in Quantum Mechanics or is necessary for a concept that shows up somewhere in Quantum Mechanics.

 Thermodynamics and Statistical Mechanics